Percona-Lab/percona-docstreamer/readme.md

 docMongoStream includes active self-healing mechanisms to ensure statistics match reality:

-* Startup Reconciliation: On every process start, the tool automatically scans the validation collections to fix any drift in statistics caused by previous crashes or race conditions.
+* Startup Reconciliation: On every process start, docMongoStream automatically scans the validation collections to fix any drift in statistics caused by previous crashes or race conditions.
 * Idle Watchdog: A background process monitors the replication lag.
 When the system is idle (Lag $\approx$ 0s), it automatically re-queues known validation failures for a check.
 This clears out "false positives" that occurred because data was being updated during the initial validation check.

 #### Status